 2. Junk Mail

-Often within a pile of what looks like junk mail will be a coupons for restaurants my family frequent and products we use.
+Often within a pile of what looks like junk mail will be coupons for restaurants my family frequents and products we use.

 3. Receipt Tape